Improving food security in western Kenya

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Agriculture, Livestock and Fisheries (MoALF)
+Lead executing agency: Ministry of Agriculture, Livestock, Fisheries and Irrigation

 Kenya’s agricultural sector is characterised by small-scale farms.
-Smallholders produce around 75 per cent of the country’s food – largely for the needs of their own families.
-The rapidly growing population, especially in towns and cities, coupled with the impacts of climate change and the scarcity of both land and water result in overexploitation of the natural resources and present major challenges for Kenya’s agricultural and food sectors.
+Smallholders produce around 75 per cent of the country’s food – largely for their own use.
+The rapidly growing population, especially in towns and cities, coupled with the impacts of climate change and the scarcity of both land and water are threatening natural resources and present major challenges for Kenya’s agricultural and food sectors.
+The high level of youth unemployment and a lack of services in rural areas are causing young people mindful of their futures to migrate to towns and cities.

 The political institutional landscape has changed radically in the wake of the decentralisation process launched in 2013.
-The ministries for agriculture, livestock farming and fisheries have been merged into a single national ministry.
-Responsibility for agricultural services now rests with the newly created county governments, which affects agricultural extension services and training in particular.
-Cooperation between the authorities at national and county level is not yet fully functional, especially in relation to the re-allocation of mandates and responsibilities.
+Responsibility for agricultural services rests with newly created county governments.
+This affects agricultural extension services and training in particular.
+Cooperation between the authorities at national and county level still has room for improvement.
 In addition, the role of the national level in ensuring the continuing development of resources and capacities of the agricultural services at county level needs to be consolidated.

 Key institutions for agricultural development, above all at national level and in the counties of western Kenya, promote sustainable agriculture that contributes to food security.

 The project operates in the counties of Bungoma, Kakamega and Siaya in western Kenya.
 The project team advises the national Ministry of Agriculture with respect to putting the new, decentralised technical structures in place.
 The Ministry receives support in particular for building up and developing the counties’ capacities for providing agricultural extension services, and trialling other service models involving the private sector and non-governmental organisations.
-In addition, the Ministry receives needs-based advice on sector coordination and policy design, for example on adapting national strategies and policies to the requirements of decentralisation and its implementation.
+In addition, the Ministry receives advice on adapting national strategies to the requirements of decentralisation and its implementation.
+The project also supports the formation and development of young people’s umbrella associations.